edm00se/Task-Runners-With-Domino/ReadMe.md

 ## License

-As is my norm for my blog and my GitHub repositories, the work contained herein is licensed under a [Creative Commons Attribution 4.0 ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+As is my norm for my blog and my GitHub repositories, the work contained herein is licensed under [the MIT License (MIT)](http://choosealicense.com/licenses/mit).
 You may use, alter, and redistribute the code herein (with citation), while expecting no warranty for its use.